 How Does An Electric Guitar Pickup Work?

 The best electric guitar pickups use magnets (ferrite or alnico) and coils to convert sound to electricity through electromagnetic induction.
-This results from the electric current flowing through the coil when a magnetic body moves over the magnet.
+The electric current flows through the coil when a magnetic body moves over the magnet.
 The steel strings in the electric guitar work as magnetic bodies.

 What Are the Different Types of Electric Guitars Pickups?